isharax9/healthcare-system/CONTRIBUTING.md

 # Push to main
 git push origin main

-# Release Please creates PR with:
+# Release Please would create PR with:
 # - Version: 1.0.0 → 1.1.0 (due to feat commit)
 # - Changelog with all changes categorized
 # - Updated version in pom.xml